gargpriyank/ibmcloud-iac-examples/iac-example-2/README.md

 ## How to use with Terraform

 A sample `terraform.tfvars` file is provided with this example.
-This file creates resources in Frankfurt region in multizone zone.
+This file creates resources in Frankfurt region in multi-zone.
 A single zone sample file is available in **singlezone** directory.

 > **Note: Please replace the values of the variables as per your project requirement.
 It is advisable to not to commit `terraform.tfvars` file in any